coetaur0/MPICapsule/README.md

 MPI Capsule was implemented in the form of a header-only library.
 To use it in one of your projects, all you need to do is copy the contents of the */src/include* folder of this repository into your program's source and add an `#include <mpi_capsule.hpp>` statement in your code.

 ## Examples
 Example programs using MPI Capsule are provided in the */src/examples* folder of this repository.
-The */data* folder contains a realtively large (1.15 GB) text file that can be used in the wordcount example.
+The */data* folder contains a small text file (23 MB) that can be used in the wordcount example.

 ## External libraries
 This project uses [Cereal](https://uscilab.github.io/cereal/), an open source data serialization library under the BSD license.